Photo by Gift Habeshaw, Unsplash.

 “Hey, hey, hey, hey-now.
 Don’t be mean; we don’t have to be mean, cuz, remember, no matter where you go, there you are.” ~ Buckaroo Banzai

 I don’t see a need to be condescending and insulting to others, the way some people are.
 We can see there are three basic options, and we’re all stuck with picking one and going from there.

 My own background is full of twists and turns, so maybe that’s why I’m not so rigid.

 I’ve been a lot of different places along the spectrum, so I don’t feel too alienated from anyone who is trying to figure things out.
 I don’t see any reason why we can’t debate everything within the context of mutual politeness and respect.

 I do try to set that example, though some people really do test my patience. 🙂

 Actually, the closure wasn’t closure, but it sure felt like it was.

 We were nearing graduation, and I felt content.
 Our undergraduate days would soon be behind us, and we were off to the next adventure.
 I didn’t yet realize that “adventure” would mean a boring, soul-sucking job in the confines of a cubicle, bolstered by the agony of a long, frustrating commute.

 Nope.
 I had a wonderful (Catholic-turned-atheist) fiance, and I was going to get married, secure a glamorous job, and live happily ever after.
-And as an added bonus, this God Question was settled once and for all.
+And as an added bonus, we’d settled this God Question once and for all.